unique01082/unique01082/README.md

 - � **FPS Gaming** - Competitive matches and clutch moments
 - 🎵 **Post-rock Music** - Coding sessions powered by instrumental epicness

-**Currently working on:**
-- Building modern Web applications
-- Contributing to open-source projects
-- Developing a photography portfolio
-- Overexposing photos by +0.3 EV (it's a lifestyle choice)

 **My philosophy:** *"In code we trust, in games we clutch, in photos we overexpose (+0.3 EV)"* ✨